17 Differences Cottagecore vs Shabby Chic

 cottagecore vs shabby chic

-Natural Whites: White is a prevalent color in cottagecore and shabby chic, symbolizing simplicity, purity, and a connection to the natural world.
-It can range from bright white to off-white or cream, creating a light and airy backdrop for other colors and textures.
+Natural Whites: White is a popular color in cottagecore and shabby chic, symbolizing simplicity, purity, and a connection to the natural world.
+It can range from bright white to off white or cream, creating a light and airy backdrop for other colors and textures.

 Soft Grays: Soft grays are often used as neutral tones in cottagecore.
-They provide a subtle and calming base while complementing the other colors in the palette.
+They give you a subtle and calming base while complementing the other colors in the palette.

 Natural Greens: Green, particularly soft and muted shades like moss green or sage, is commonly found in cottagecore.
 It represents the lushness of the countryside and brings a sense of tranquility and harmony.